-The Agency's procurement capability score of 92%, as independently assessed under Scottish Government's Procurement and Commercial Improvement Programme (PCIP) in February 2019, places Transport Scotland in the highest available PCIP performance band.
-We continue to look at ways to build on this achievement by improving our performance, procuring in a sustainable manner and encouraging innovation to achieve the maximum benefit from the Scottish Government's investment in transport.
+The agency's procurement capability score of 92%, as independently assessed under Scottish Government's Procurement and Commercial Improvement Programme (PCIP), places Transport Scotland in the highest available PCIP performance band.
+We continue to look at ways to build on this achievement by improving our performance, procuring in a sustainable manner, and encouraging innovation to achieve the maximum benefit from the Scottish Government's investment in transport while promoting a just transition to net zero.

-The COVID-19 pandemic has caused particular pressures on society and the transport network and during this time we are working with transport operators and our suppliers to support the Scottish Government's response to COVID-19.
-The Scottish Government have issued policy notes to raises awareness on the handling of procurement related issues as a consequence of the COVID-19 outbreak.
-Transport Scotland will consider these in their approach to procurement during this period.
+The COVID-19 pandemic has caused significant pressures on society and the transport network, and during this time we are working with transport operators and our suppliers to support the Scottish Government's response to COVID-19.
+The Scottish Government has issued policy notes to raise awareness on the handling of procurement-related issues as a consequence of the COVID-19 outbreak.
+Transport Scotland will continue to consider these in their approach to procurement during this period and will support the Scottish Government in its economic response following the pandemic.